How to Afford Family Caregiving, Part 1: Paid Leave and Job-protecting Unpaid Leave in WA State

 A Brief Overview

 • Respite offers a short-term break for caregivers and those they support.
 This article provides information and resources to get started seeking respite services.
+Resources and links include sources of respite in WA State.

 • Pathways to Respite, an online booklet published by several Washington agencies, provides further guidance.
 The guidebook defines caregiver stress and explains why breaks are critical to everyone’s well-being.